PanPraescribens/primitive-survival/README.md

 <h3>Roadmap</h3>

-Lot's more testing and tweaking required, and then it's on to...
+Lot's more code refactoring, testing, and debugging required, and then it's on to:

  - Possibly animate the fish (get those tails moving anyways).
+I mean the particles help, but...
  - Add one more primitive fishing option - a fishing rod.
  - Add additonal primitive traps, like figure four (or other) deadfalls, a pitch trap, etc.
  - Vintage Story's Lovecraft inspired theme is also right up my alley as I have a real passion for pulp fiction, so I've already started to veer off in that direction.